platformsh/platformsh-docs/sites/friday/src/get-started/here/third-party.md

 It's more likely that your codebase is on a third party Git service like GitHub, GitLab, or Bitbucket.

-Now that you've learned the basics of Upsun configuration and deployment, you can create new projects within the management console, instead choosing the **Connect repository** option to set up a GitHub application.
+Now that you've learned the basics of Upsun configuration and deployment, you can create new projects within the management console, by choosing the **Connect repository** option to set up a GitHub application.

-At this stage, if you instead wanted to make another remote (i.e. `origin`) the primary remote, and Upsun a deployment mirror, you can override your current configuration by setting up an integration.
+At this stage, if you want to make another remote (i.e. `origin`) the primary remote, and Upsun a deployment mirror, you can override your current configuration by setting up an integration:

 - [BitBucket](/integrations/source/bitbucket.md)
 - [GitHub](/integrations/source/github.md)